 Please be kind, polite and respectful to others.
 We will challenge the use of any discriminatory language.

-CHECK HOW PEOPLE WANT TO BE ADDRESSED
+ASK HOW PEOPLE WANT TO BE ADDRESSED

 ASK PERMISSION TO PHOTOGRAPH